“A Piece of the Past” Museum Essay Contest Essay Requirements

 You may use MLA or APA citations styles.
 Whichever you choose, be sure to use it consistently throughout the essay.

 The essay should include a Works Cited page or a References page, as required by the chosen style.
 Such a page alone, however, does not count as sufficient citation.
-Each piece of information in your essay must be properly sourced, either in a footnote, endnote, or parentheses following the use in the body of your essay.
+Each piece of information in your essay must be responsibly sourced, either in a footnote, endnote, or parentheses following the use in the body of your essay.
 MLA parenthetical citation is preferred.
 Even if you are not using a direct quotation, paraphrased and summarized ideas must be sourced in the text and listed on the Works Cited or References page.
+Please see the contest page for additional resources for documentation.

-Southern History Museum, Museum of American Architecture and Decorative Arts, and Dunham Bible Museum
+The Museum of Southern History, The Museum of American Architecture and Decorative Arts, and The Dunham Bible Museum

-In preparing your essay, please consider the following:
+In preparing your essay, you may wish to consider the following:

 1. The artifact as a physical object: What is your artifact made of?
-What is its size, shape?
+What is its size and shape?
 When was it made?
 For whom was it made?
 For what purpose was it made?
 Is this a unique piece or one of many?
-Who has owned it?
+Who owned it?

 3. The artifact as a museum piece: What impression does the artifact make upon you as a museum piece?
 How might that impression differ had you encountered it in its original historical setting?

 *Please be sure to correctly identify which museum holds your artifact.
-If you are uncertain, ask the museum staff for clarification.*
+If you are uncertain, ask the museum directors or staff members for clarification. *

 For the art category, write on one of the works in the Fine Arts Museum or the Contemporary Art Gallery.
 It may be helpful to consider the following: